-Brown, Columbia, Dartmouth, Ecole hôtelière de Lausanne, Harvard, McGil, NYU, UCLA, Vassar, and Wesleyan are among the Dwight college acceptances for 2016.
-Click here for a complete 2013-2016 matriculation list.
+Brown, MIT, Harvard, McGill, NYU, Stanford, Yale, Vassar and Wesleyan are among the Dwight college acceptances for 2017.
+Click here for the full 2017 acceptance list and here for a complete 2013-2016 matriculation list.

 Three college counseling experts work with students.
 Chancellor Spahn, who has many years of experience in the field, assists and works with students as an ex-officio member of the team.
 Together, we help students identify the college that is the best fit based on their academic profiles, personal interests, and aspirations.